FlagHunter01/documentation.frolov.eu/docs/windows/yubikey/drduh.md

 sudo service rng-tools restart
 ```

-## Enable KDF
+### Enable KDF

+!!! note
-**Note** This feature may not be compatible with older GnuPG versions, especially mobile clients.
+  This feature may not be compatible with older GnuPG versions, especially mobile clients.
 These incompatible clients will not function because the PIN will always be rejected.

 This step must be completed before changing PINs or moving keys or an error will occur: `gpg: error for setup KDF: Conditions of use not satisfied`